 eToro

 With over 30 million users, eToro is the leading social investing platform (copy and follow other traders/investors).
-It offers commission-free stock trading (and in some ETFs).
+It offers commission-free stock and ETF trading (other fees apply).

 Interactive Brokers